What’s the next thing that will be impacted by value-based care?

 In addition to that, more individuals are being diagnosed with co-occurring conditions that require maintenance medications.
 If you are delivering care within value-based or managed care reimbursement models in your state, the cost of those prescriptions need to be factored into you overall plan of care.

-Want to learn more about how to prepare for value-based care?
+Want to learn more about preparing for value-based care?

-Check out our webinar, How Are You Going to Get Value Out of Value-Based Care.
-Christy Winter, Manager of Clinical Informatics and Outcomes at Qualifacts, and Eric Krepfle, Revenue Cycle Product Manager at Qualifacts, talks about real-world examples and winning strategies to help you succeed.
+Register today for this upcoming, thought-leadership webinar, How Are You Going to Get Value Out of Value-Based Care.
+Christy Winter, Manager of Clinical Informatics and Outcomes at Qualifacts, and Eric Krepfle, Revenue Cycle Product Manager at Qualifacts, will talk about real-world examples of winning strategies that you can use to succeed.